 In 1977, the Thousand Islands Bridge Authority took over Heart Island and Boldt Castle and began the restoration process.
 Today, you can visit Boldt Castle — a six-story castle with 120 rooms.
 There are also four other structures on the island, including a huge yacht house that houses a collection of antique wooden boats and Alster Tower, built as a playhouse for both children and guests alike.
 Boldt Castle even boasts its own drawbridge!

 And inside the house, at the bottom of the grand marble staircase, is a gold-framed wedding portrait of Louise, the queen of one man’s heart.

-Just outside the hip Town of Asheville is the Biltmore — a majestic European-inspired estate that holds the title of the largest privately-owned castles in America.
+Just outside the hippie town of Asheville, North Carolina, is the Biltmore — a majestic European-inspired estate that holds the title of the largest privately-owned castles in America.
 Built by the filthy rich George Washington Vanderbilt II in the late 1800s, this massive yet elegant estate once served as home to the Vanderbilt’s, the closest thing America has to a royal family.
 Today, the Biltmore is still family-owned but operates as an enchanting tourist destination.